aofarrel/Dockstore-Dictionary/outputs/output.rst

 Workflow Description Language
 -----------------------------
 	A workflow language managed by the Open WDL Project that is designed to describe command-line tools.
 Usually written as :ref:`dict WDL`.
-WDL and :ref:`dict CWL` are relatively similiar in principle, and code written in one language can often be translated into the other with some workarounds, but they are two different standards and each have unique features.
+WDL and :ref:`dict CWL` are relatively similar in principle, and code written in one language can often be translated into the other with some workarounds, but they are two different standards and each have unique features.

 see also :ref:`dict WDL`